Modelling competition for space: Emergent inefficiency and inequality due to spatial self-organization among a group of crowd-avoiding agents: Conclusion and discussion

-We analytically find the densest possible arrangement of agents for a given value of neighborhood size and tolerance threshold and arrive at the expressions for the highest density (termed the peak sustainable density) at which the system can be packed, ensuring that all the agents are winners.
-We simulated the model and analyzed the emergent behavior.
+In the model, first we analytically calculated the densest possible arrangement of agents for a given value of neighborhood size and tolerance threshold and arrive at the expressions for the highest density (termed the peak sustainable density) at which the system can be packed, ensuring that all the agents are winners.
+Then, we simulated the model and analyzed the emergent behavior.
 The dependence of its macroscopic features - inefficiency, inequality, and the fraction of frozen agents in the system - on the population density and the information accessibility of the agents is studied.

-We find two crucial density values at which the macroscopic behavior of the system suddenly changes.
-The first one is the critical density ($\rho_c$).
+We find that density is an important determinant of the emergence of the system.
 A dynamic system manifests the emergence of order and maintains zero inefficiency up to the critical density.
 If the density is below $\rho_c$, the system evolves into one of its absorbing states.
-The second is the peak sustainable density ($\rho_p$), above which there are guaranteed losers in the system.
+Above a higher density called the peak sustainable density ($\rho_p$), there are guaranteed losers in the system.
 Between $\rho_c$ and $\rho_p$, inefficiency is non-zero but remains lower than that of a random arrangement signaling emergent coordination between the agents.
 When the system's density is above $\rho_p$, the global inefficiency of the system starts to decline and approaches that of a randomly arranged configuration of agents.

 Interestingly, the global inefficiency shows a non-monotonic dependence on the information accessibility of agents and displays two opposite characters above and below $\rho_p$.
 Below $\rho_p$, highly efficient system organization and agent adaptation are observed for smaller standardized information radius revealing how smaller information inputs may favor better system efficiency.
 There also exists an optimal information radius at which the inefficiency is minimum.
 Above the peak sustainable density, the system reverses its behavior in response to variations in the information radius.
 In this regime, higher inefficiency occurs at lower information radii.
 The varying impact of information inputs on the global system behavior suggests that the prudent choice of information cannot be based on either the quantity or the quality of the information but depends on the parameters of the system and the resultant complex interaction.